Health & Physical Education K-12 (BS)

 - Recognize the value of physical activity and other personal behavior on wellness

-- Demonstrate competency in a variety of motor skills and movement patterns
+- Demonstrate compentency in a variety of motor skills and movement patterns

-- Use 21st century knowledge and skills to teach health and physical education to diverse group of K-12 students
+- Use 21st-century knowledge and skills to teach health and physical education to a diverse group of K-12 students.

 - EDUC 310 Foundations of Education